Needham Reiterates Comscore (SCOR) Buy Recommendation

 What is the Fund Sentiment?

 There are 159 funds or institutions reporting positions in Comscore.
-This is a decrease of 1 owner(s) or 0.62% in the last quarter.
-Average portfolio weight of all funds dedicated to SCOR is 0.14%, a decrease of 35.17%.
-Total shares owned by institutions decreased in the last three months by 5.85% to 62,668K shares.
+This is an increase of 2 owner(s) or 1.27% in the last quarter.
+Average portfolio weight of all funds dedicated to SCOR is 0.15%, a decrease of 21.73%.
+Total shares owned by institutions decreased in the last three months by 2.97% to 61,729K shares.
 The put/call ratio of SCOR is 0.00, indicating a bullish outlook.

 What are Other Shareholders Doing?